google/zetasql/docs/data-manipulation-language.md

 condition.

-The `FROM` clause join can be a cross join if no condition is specified in the `WHERE` clause, otherwise it is an inner join.
+The `FROM` clause join can be a cross join if no condition is specified in the `WHERE` clause, otherwise it's an inner join.
 In either case, rows from the target table can join with at most one row from the `FROM` clause.

 To specify the join predicate between the table to be updated and tables in